microsoft/api-guidelines/graph/Modelling with Subtypes Pattern.md

 ## Problem

-How to model group owners to allow a heterogeneous collection of users and principles so that API design can reflect common and relevant properties for each subset of owners and accommodate new owner types in future?

-A more general problem is how to model a collection of heterogeneous elements that have a set of common properties and behaviors, and some unique properties for each variant.
+ How to design an API to work with a collection of heterogeneous elements that have a set of common properties and behaviors, and some unique properties for each variant.
 Furthermore, it should be straightforward to add new variants to the API as needed in the future.

+Or as in previous example how to model group owners to allow a heterogeneous collection of users and principles and be able to accommodate new owner types in future?

 ## Solution
 --------